 Osprey nest in the area, and if you are quiet you might see a snowshoe hare.
 The Porter Preserve is managed to protect wildlife habitat and maintain natural communities.

 The Porter Preserve is open to the public for day-use only; no overnight camping is allowed.
-Hunting is permitted with written permission.
-A short trail on the western side of the property leads to the banks of the Georges River.
+Hunting is permitted with prior permission.
+A short trail .25-mile on the western side of the property leads to the banks of the Georges River.

 Directions to the Property

 From the center of Searsmont (Fraternity Village Store), head west on Route 173.
 Travel 3.8 miles to the Porter Preserve on the left.
-Park on the shoulder of Peters Road, a dirt road across from the property (see map).
+Park in the CMP gravel parking lot (see map).